Guilded-NET/Guilded.NET/README.md

 > - [NuGet](https://www.nuget.org/packages/Guilded.NET/)

 > ## See also
-> - **[Guilded.NET Discussions channel](https://www.guilded.gg/Programming/groups/1DvNOxOD/channels/94a1b65f-50e4-4fb3-a355-e285e7c5257d/chat)** - for discussing Guilded.NET.
+> - **[Guilded.NET Discussions](https://www.guilded.gg/guilded-api/groups/aDk5j9Jz/channels/8c247143-2009-415b-ab99-97912c0685bc/announcements)** - for discussing Guilded.NET.
 You need to join Programming Space for that.
 > - **[Programming Space](https://guilded.gg/Programming)** - a place to chill, place where you can discuss Guilded.NET.